zhangxz18/uccl/README.md

 UCCL is an efficient collective communication library for GPUs.

-Existing network transports, i.e., kernel TCP and RDMA, under NCCL leverage one or few network paths to stream huge data volumes, thus prone to congestion happening in datacenter networks.
-Instead, UCCL employss packet sparying in software to leverage abundant network paths to avoid "single-path-of-congestion".
+Existing network transports under NCCL (i.e., kernel TCP and RDMA) leverage one or few network paths to stream huge data volumes, thus prone to congestion happening in datacenter networks.
+Instead, UCCL employs packet spraying in software to leverage abundant network paths to avoid "single-path-of-congestion".
 With this design, UCCL provides the following benefits:
 * Faster collectives by leveraging multi-path
 * Widely available in the public cloud by leveraging legacy NICs and Ethernet fabric
 * Evolvable transport designs including multi-path load balancing and congestion control
 * Open-source research platform for ML collectives

-On two AWS `g4dn.8xlarge` instanaces with 50G NICs and T4 GPUs under the cluster placement group, UCCL outperform NCCL by up to **3.7x** for AllReduce:
+On two AWS `g4dn.8xlarge` instances with 50G NICs and T4 GPUs under the cluster placement group, UCCL outperforms NCCL by up to **3.7x** for AllReduce:

 ![UCCL Performance Report](./allreduce_perf.png)

 ## Getting Started

 UCCL currently supports AWS ENA NICs; support for Azure and GCP NICs and RDMA is on the way.
-It is implemented as a NCCL plugin library with drop-in replacement for NCCL applications.
-Here, we show how to run the standard `nccl-tests` that leverages UCCL atop two AWS `g4dn.8xlarge` instanaces with T4 GPUs.
+It is implemented as an NCCL plugin library with a drop-in replacement for NCCL applications.
+Here, we show how to run the standard `nccl-tests` that leverages UCCL atop two AWS `g4dn.8xlarge` instances with T4 GPUs.

-1. Create two `g4dn.8xlarge` instanaces each with a second ENA NIC interface and a public IP:
+1. Create two `g4dn.8xlarge` instances each with a second ENA NIC interface and a public IP:
     * Login to EC2 console `us-east-1` and click `Launch instances`
     * Enter `Name and tags`
-    * Select AMI of `Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.5 (Ubuntu 22.04)` or latest version
+    * Select AMI of `Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.5 (Ubuntu 22.04)` or the latest version
         * Alternatively, we have prepared an AMI (`ami-07f7062a5d995d7c4`) to simplify dependency setup in step 2
     * Select `g4dn.8xlarge` for `instances types` and choose your own `Key pair`
     * Click `Edit` for `Networking settings`, then select a random subnet and disable `Auto-assign public IP`
     * Click `Advanced network configuration`, then click `Add network interface`
-    * Configure security rules to allow any traffic goes through the instances
+    * Configure security rules to allow any traffic to go through the instances
     * Under `Summary`, enter 2 for `Number of instances`
     * Click `Launch instance`
     * Back to the EC2 console page, click `Elastic IPs` then `Allocate Elastic IP address` to allocate two public IPs
-    * Back to the `Elastic IPs` page, for each public IP, right click the it to `Associate Elastic IP address`
+    * Back to the `Elastic IPs` page, for each public IP, right-click it to `Associate Elastic IP address`
         * Click `Network interface`, then enter the first network interface ID of each VM
         * Click `Allow this Elastic IP address to be reassociated` then `Associate`
     * Now you should be able to login to `VM1` and `VM2` via ssh over public IPs
     * Also configure necessary ssh keys to make sure `VM1` can ssh `VM2` with password

 2. Configure the two VM instances for UCCL tests as follows.
-Note if you have use our provided AMI, you can skip this setp.
+Note if you have used our provided AMI, you can skip this step.
     <details><summary>Click me</summary>

     * Build `uccl` under the `/opt` folder: